It’s no secret that sugar is terrible for your skin.

 It accelerates the aging process, causing wrinkles, sagging, and a dull complexion.

 But cutting back on sugar is really hard.
-In fact, researchers have found that sugar stimulates your brain’s “reward” center in a way that’s similar to recreational drugs like cocaine!
+In fact, researchers have found that sugar stimulates your brain’s “reward” center in a way that’s similar to recreational drugs!

 Meanwhile, most articles about sugar are giving you the same unhelpful advice, like “track your sugar intake” or “eat a carrot instead of a cookie.”